Countering underbidding competition: creating value with digital platforms

 The kind of digital platform also has an impact on the potential value to be generated.
 Whether it is on premise or offered in the cloud as a service (a truly flexible platform allows you to choose), an “As a Service” offering may make everything more predictable for both you and your client.

-With a hosted platform, your organisation can solely focus on the solution you’re crafting for your potential and actual clients, thereby making it even better.
+With a hosted platform, your organization can solely focus on the solution you’re crafting for your potential and actual clients, thereby making it even better.
 In this alternative, you can let the vendor be the expert on operations, uptime, and security, while you build functionality and digital experiences in close collaboration with your client.

 While it may sound like a gimmick, “future-proof” denotes that the digital platform you choose can deliver digital experiences for, not only today and next year, but at least for the next ten years and foreseeable future in the realm of digital technology.